immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

 scheduled jobs, etc. But clustering is a pain to configure when multicast is disabled.
 OpenShift aims to simplify that, but it's [not quite there yet][883944].
-In a future post, I hope to demonstrate those clustering features by creating a *scaled* application on OpenShift, letting it deal with all the murky cluster configuration for you.
+In a future post, I hope to demonstrate those clustering features by creating a *scaled* OpenShift application, letting it deal with all the murky cluster configuration for you.

 Stay tuned!